 Audience Definition

 We believe that there are many different types of users who would visit the site.
-These have been previously listed above under the heading.
+These have been previously listed above under the Intended Audience heading.

 Below are some typical scenarios that help to describe their common reasons for wanting to visit the site.